The Waukesha Base, located at Waukesha County Airport, Crites Field, also houses our communication center and corporate offices.

 In August 2008, the Flight For Life Transport System expanded to establish a community base with a new hangar/corporate office facility at the Waukesha County Airport – Crites Field.
 The hangar is large enough to accommodate several aircraft, and equipped to allow most major maintenance tasks to be performed on-site.
 The building contains offices for administrative, aviation, and medical flight personnel, including pilot quarters.
 A complete inventory of medical supplies and equipment, including a special refrigerator for storing several units of O-negative blood, is also located adjacent to the hangar.

-A state-of-the-art flight Communication Center – the dispatch hub for all three bases - is situated here, complete with high tech radio communications capability, immediate accessibility to weather and mapping information, visual satellite tracking of Flight For Life aircraft, and security camera views of all four Flight For Life helipads.
+A state-of-the-art flight Communications Center – the dispatch hub for all three bases - is situated here, complete with high tech radio communications capability, immediate accessibility to weather and mapping information, visual satellite tracking of Flight For Life aircraft, and security camera views of all four Flight For Life helipads.

 Additional space at the facility is allocated for staff meetings, educational presentations, and technology to support teleconferences and communication among all bases.